Corey Flynn: International career

 Flynn made his international debut for the All Blacks against Canada after a surprise selection ahead of Anton Oliver in the 2003 Rugby World Cup.
 He has also played for New Zealand Maori and the Junior All Blacks.
 On 31 May 2006, Flynn was named captain of the Junior All Blacks after Reuben Thorne declined the role.

 Biography

 He was educated at Southland Boys' High School.

 Flynn comes from a family with a long history in rugby with his father and two uncles playing for Southland Rugby.
 One of his uncles, Robbie Flynn, played rugby for the United States, Aaron Flynn, also played for the Crusaders from 1998 to 2002.

 After rugby

 He returned in 2021/22 for season 2 of Match Fit.
 He revealed that he lost much of his skills as a lineout thrower, and his career had been marred by shoulder, elbow and ankle injuries, but his anger and frustrations spills over as they were misdirected towards coaches, and also developed drinking problems until he recovered in 2011.

+Since retiring, Flynn became a Project Manager for Signature Homes in Christchurch.